Labour Economics (the official journal of the European Association of Labour Economists)

 Journal statistics: The number of submissions continues to increase.
 We now receive around 560 regular and special issue submissions per year.
 The rate of desk rejections is almost 50%, whereas the acceptance rate is between 12 and 13%.
 We aim to make a first decision within 3 months and we reach this goal for 75-80 % of all submissions.
 The impact factor has slightly risen over the past few years, to 1.327 in 2018.

-- EALE Conference Issue: After 18 years of publishing the EALE special issue, it has established itself as a popular channel of dissemination.
+Special Issues: Special Conference Issue: After 19 years of publishing the EALE special issue, it has established itself as a popular channel of dissemination.
 The acceptance rate is a bit higher than for regular issues because the eligible submissions were already accepted for the EALE conference.
-The 2019 EALE special conference issue will be edited by Claudia Olivetti (Dartmouth College) and Maia Güell (The University of Edinburgh).
+The 2020 EALE SOLE AASLE special conference issue will be edited by Claudia Olivetti (Dartmouth College) and Maia Güell (The University of Edinburgh).

 Arthur van Soest,